Find Grad Schools

 21% Women

 There are 15 colleges and univerities across the nation that offer a doctor's degree in computational science.
-This degree is more popular with male students, and about 7% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 58.2% of computational science graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 18 were from an underrepresented racial-ethnic group.
+Also, 58.1% of computational science graduates were international students.

 Education Levels of Computational Science Majors